SkylineCommunications/dataminer-docs/release-notes/PA/PA_1.1.0.md

 Parameters:

 - *Engine*: Link with the SLScripting process.
 - *ScriptInfo*: The data needed to perform the callback operation.

-- *MessageType*: The type of message exchanged between the queue element, token han­dler and profile load scripts.
+- *MessageType*: The type of message exchanged between the queue element, token handler and profile load scripts.
 - *ProcessProfileInstances*: The list of process profile instances passed to the token handler.
 - *ActivityMetadata*: The activity metadata passed to the token handler.
 - *GatewayKeys*: The gateway keys passed to the token handler.

 #### Queue elements now only created depending on ProcessAutomation property of resource pool \[ID_28225\]